 Launched in 2022, the new promotion policy aims to support the career paths for academics, inclusive of those who do not have a PhD.
-The first round of academic promotions under this policy took place in March 2023.
+This will have more beneficial impact of female academics, as more female academics have taken time out of their working life for family/caring responsibilities.